Governance design for multiple teams

 There's another requirement stating the resources associated with each workload be isolated from one another such that no one workload owner has management access to any other workload they do not own.
-There's also a requirement to implement this model using only built-in roles for Azure RBAC.
+There's also a requirement to implement this model using only built-in roles for Azure role-based access control.

-In both examples, there is a subscription service administrator that is assigned the built-in owner role at the subscription scope.
-Recall that the built-in owner role grants all permissions including the management of access to resources.
-Figure 3.
-A subscription with a service administrator assigned the built-in owner role.
+In both examples, there is a subscription Service Administrator that is assigned the built-in Owner role at the subscription scope.
+Recall that the built-in Owner role grants all permissions including the management of access to resources.

-- In the first example, there is workload owner A with no permissions at the subscription scope - they have no resource access management rights by default.
+- In the first example, workload owner A has no permissions at the subscription scope and no resource access management rights by default.
 This user wants to deploy and manage the resources for their workload.
 They must contact the service administrator to request creation of a resource group.

 - The service administrator reviews their request and creates resource group A. At this point, workload owner A still doesn't have permission to do anything.

-- The service administrator reviews the request, and adds the two workload contributor users to resource group A. Neither of these two users require permission to manage resources, so they are assigned the built-in reader role.
+- The service administrator reviews the request, and adds the two workload contributor users to resource group A. Neither of these two users require permission to manage resources, so they're assigned the built-in Reader role.